 Planning your visit during the solstice

-Solstice this year will be sunrise on Wednesday 21 June.
+Solstice 2017 will be sunrise on Wednesday 21 June.

 Avebury Manor will be closed from Tuesday 20 June to Thursday 22 June.
 The museum, café and shop will be open as usual.